grafana/agent/docs/sources/flow/reference/components/mimir.rules.kubernetes.md

 * This component accesses the Kubernetes REST API from [within a Pod][].

 > **NOTE**: This component requires [Role-based access control (RBAC)][] to be setup
-> in Kubernetes in oder for the Agent to access it via the Kubernetes REST API.
+> in Kubernetes in order for the Agent to access it via the Kubernetes REST API.
 > For an example RBAC configuration please click [here](#example).

 [Kubernetes label selectors]: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors